z4x7k/sing-box-all/readme.md

 A custom statically-linked build of [SagerNet sing-box](https://github.com/SagerNet/sing-box/) with all tags enabled.

+## Compatibility

+Currently only `linux/amd64` is supported.
+In case of enough request from users, other OS/arch support can be added.

 ## Usage

 Download the latest executable and use it!